tomcru/holy-loader/README.md

 ⚠️ Next.js 14.0.3 added experimental support for history.pushState and history.replaceState, breaking Holy Loader.
 It has been fixed in Next.js 14.0.4: https://github.com/vercel/next.js/pull/58861

+Want to see it in use?
+Visit: [GameGator](https://main.gamegator.net).

 Also check out [Holy Time](https://github.com/badosz0/holy-time), yet another (type-safe) date time library.

 ## Features